-Langium [12] is a language workbench primarily used to create parsers and Integrated Development Environments for domain specific languages.
-These kinds of parsers produce Abstract Syntax Trees that is later used to create interpreters or other tooling.
-In this project, we use Langium to generate an AST definition in the form of TypeScript Objects.
+Langium [12] is a language workbench [29] primarily used to create parsers and Integrated Development Environments for domain specific languages.
+These kinds of parsers produce

+Abstract Syntax Trees that are later used to create interpreters or other tooling.
+In this project, we use Langium to generate an AST definition in the form of TypeScript objects.
 These objects and their structure are used as definitions for the tool to do matching and transformation of user code.

-In order to generate this parser, Langium requires a definition of a grammar.
-A grammar is a specification that describes a valid program.
-The JSTQL grammar describes the structure of JSTQL, such as proposals, cases, applicable to, and transform to.
+To generate this parser, Langium requires a definition of a grammar.
+A grammar is a specification that describes syntax a valid programs.
+The JSTQL grammar describes the structure of JSTQL, such as proposals, cases, applicable to blocks, and transform to blocks.
 A grammar in Langium starts by describing the Model.
-The model is the top entry of the grammar, this is where the description of all valid top level statements.
+The model is the top entry of the grammar; this is where the description of all valid top level statements.